 Click here to view a detailed slide deck about the project.

-CLICK HERE to read an announcement of the 13 “candidate variables” selected by the EdTech Genome Steering Committee.
+Click here to read an announcement of the 10 contextual variables selected by the EdTech Genome Steering Committee that may be associated with edtech implementation success or failure

 Click here to read an EdWeek Market Brief article on the initiative, "What Factors Drive or Doom Ed-Tech Implementation?
 New Study Taking a Look"